ausnimbus/s2i-python/README.md

 NAME          | Description
 --------------|-------------
-PIP_UPGRADE   | Set to TRUE to upgrade pip before installing dependencies
+PIP_UPGRADE   | Set to TRUE to upgrade pip, setuptools and wheel before installing dependencies

 If you would like to use a custom pip mirror you may use the following environment variable: